harttraveller/harttraveller.github.io/pages/posts/do-reasoning-models-reason.md

 !!! quote "*[All models are wrong, but some are useful.](https://en.wikipedia.org/wiki/All_models_are_wrong)*"

-We'll start with the conceptual model before
-As the quote above suggests, the conceptual model for understanding language models I am about to present is not meant to be correct, only correct enough that it conveys why reasoning models are not reasoning.
+We'll start with the conceptual model before reviewing the experiment.
+As the quote above suggests, the conceptual model for understanding language models I am about to present is not meant to be correct, only correct enough that it conveys why reasoning models are not truly reasoning.
 Before delving into the model, however, we should cover several prerequisite concepts.

-### Words as numbers

 The key algorithm that facilitated modern language models was [word2vec](https://en.wikipedia.org/wiki/Word2vec).
 I'll skip the technical details[^1]; the only two truly important things to understand are the following.